Karthiksaran707/Blogwebsite/README.md

   # Blog Website Navigation Layout

   This is a code bundle for Blog Website Navigation Layout.
-The original project is available at https://www.figma.com/design/ujzJakpkzyRuLxHewLCcHp/Blog-Website-Navigation-Layout.

   ## Running the code